pranphy/moller-simana/analysis/README.md

 You can look up \ref utils.hh files to see a bunch of functions.

 ## utils.hh
 This file (utils.hh) is in center of a lot of other scripts.
-It defines bunch of little tiny functions that are used throughout in all scripts.
+It defines bunch of little tiny functions that are used throughout all scripts.
 Care is taken to make sure that this runs with `c++14` and later.
-Because at some point I realized that the widely used version of root at ifarm is compiled with c++14 so some of the c++17 features don't compile.
-I have since staretd to use a custom root compiled with c++17 so there might be some simple function that slipped that require c++17.
+Because at some point I realized that the widely used version of root at ifarm is compiled with c++14 so some of the `c++17` features don't compile.
+I have since started to use a custom root compiled with `c++17` so there might be some simple function that slipped that require `c++17`.

 ## Compiled library